 You must request pre-approval for international travel through the Concur Travel & Expense System (Concur).
 Concur routes the request for approval to the traveler's HR Supervisor or SpeedType Approver and to the International Travel Approver/Officer for the traveler’s organizational unit.
-In addition, all international travel (any trip that is outside the 48 contiguous United States, Alaska, and Hawaii) currently requires high-risk destination approval by the appropriate Chancellor/President or their delegate.
+In addition, all international travel (any trip that is outside the 48 contiguous United States, Alaska, and Hawaii) to a high-risk destination requires approval by the appropriate Chancellor/President or their delegate.
 This process is required whether the trip is funded by CU or by an outside entity.

 The pre-approval process ensures that: